-The Fair Value is the estimated amount that would have been paid by NMFA on behalf of the Department to the counterparties if the agreements had been terminated at June 30, 2008 under the terms of the agreement.
+The Fair Value is the estimated amount that would have been received by or paid by the Department if the agreements had been terminated at June 30, 2009 under the terms of the agreement.
 This value is the net present value of the receipts and payments anticipated to be made pursuant to the agreements.
-The net present values are calculated based on discount rates indicated by actual swap transactions that occurred on or around June 30, 2008.
+The net present values are calculated based on discount rates indicated by actual swap transactions that occurred on or around June 30, 2009.
+Negative amounts indicate payments that would have been made by the Department to the counterparties.